firecmsco/firecms/README.md

             exclusive values the property can take, mapped to the label that it is displayed in the dropdown.
     * `multiline`: Is this string property long enough so it should be displayed in a multiple line field.
 Defaults to false.
+If set to true, the number of lines adapts to the content.
     * `markdown`: Should this string property be displayed as a markdown field.
 If true, the field is rendered as a text editors that supports markdown highlight syntax.
 It also includes a preview of the result.